Go back to poetry homepage

 Untitled 30

 I looked at the sky, black and empty as it was.
-I saw that emptiness and I saw that black for the first time in my life, I wasn’t afraid of it.
+I saw that emptiness and I saw that black.
+For the first time in my life, I wasn’t afraid of it.
 Why would I lie to you?
 It was true.
 There were the nagging thoughts, admittedly.
 The ideas I tossed around in my head and the stream of pain and anxiety that I knew where my home, my family of neurosis from which I couldn’t escape, but even this was some strange comfort for me, because in that movement of thought, I was secure and on speaking terms with the things about myself which tormented me

 The reflection from my glasses, I saw my night, and the sparkle of the light that was in my eye was a light I had known was there always, had seen in my dreams and images of the day, in my vision of the universe itself.
 I saw myself seeing the world, and it was nothing at all.
 I was grateful and a profound and mature way that felt like a pleasant weight in my bosom, anchoring me to the day before and the day that would follow.
 It was the track upon which the train of my life moved, and I rejoice to find it there, guiding me like a distant light which I knew would descend itself into darkness, but that that darkness could never hurt me.
 I felt myself and saw myself, and I wasn’t afraid.